laberning/openrowingmonitor/docs/README.md

 ### Rowing Metrics

 Open Rowing Monitor implements a physics model to simulate the typical metrics of a rowing boat based on the pull on the handle.
 The physics model can be tuned to the specifics of a rower by changing some model parameters.
-Open Rowing Monitor displays the following key metrics:
+Open Rowing Monitor displays the following key metrics on the user interfaces:

 * Stroke detection
 * Power (watts)